 After years of hard work, retirement can come with a huge sense of accomplishment.
 After a job well done, you’ve crossed the finish line of your long career and/or getting to bear witness to your children’s successful adult lives.
 However, the golden years can also bring isolation and sudden loss of purpose, without coworkers and a full house you once enjoyed for so many years.
 It’s ok to feel a sense of loss, but it isn’t healthy to dwell in negativity.
 Instead, you can take a few proactive steps to turn your second act into one full of happiness and meaning.
-Here are four simple steps for enhancing your retirement years:
+Here are four steps to retirement planning for a more joyful today and tomorrow.

 Remember the Past